GuillemFo/Minishell/Infor/readme.md

 19/02/24 07.46 ---> Lets try to fix expansor or redo it enitrely if needed but today
 					HAS to be working as expected !!!

+19/02/24 09.48 ---> Looks like is working so now i migt start with quotes